-Learn how amazing partnerships and collaborations with numerous city departments and agencies can deliver invaluable resources to change the community positively.
-Through establishing programs such as the Gated Alley Program, Phoenix C.A.R.E.S., and Private Property Clean-up, the City of Phoenix could demonstrate to communities that they were addressing their concerns.
+Learn how amazing partnerships and collaborations with numerous city departments and agencies can deliver invaluable resources that can positively change the community.
+Through the establishment of programs such as the Gated Alley Program, Phoenix C.A.R.E.S., and Private Property Clean-up, the City of Phoenix was able to show communities that they were listening to their concerns.